MrNewgarden/Azure-tf-AVD-HP-Module/README.md

 ### This module does NOT deploy the following resources:
 - Storage account for FSLogix/profiles
 - Virtual machine
-- Maybe some resources I have forgot to write
+- Probably something else ive forgotten to add

-# Customizable module properties
+## Customizable module properties

 rdp_properties
   description = RDP hostpool properties, also has a "ignore lifecycle change" tag on it, as scaling plans would not update the code..